Cattle Hill Wind Farm, Tasmania

 TasNetworks has engaged construction company Zinfra as the principal contractor, with Entura to provide the design and testing/commissioning, and to establish successful grid connection through the implementation of a new transmission line and the augmentation of Waddamana substation.

 Once operational Cattle Hill Wind Farm will make a positive and enduring contribution to the local community, as well as support the Tasmania’s energy security and clean energy ambitions.

-Construction of the project commenced in early 2018 and the wind farm is expected to be fully operational in 2019.
+Construction of the project commenced in early 2018, and the first turbine was operational by December 2019.
+The wind farm is expected to be fully operational in 2020.